 The most effective form of space-based education must be the one that supports the specific educational needs of the various Member States, all having different educational systems, different school curricula and, last but not least, different languages.
 To that end, the ESEROs are distributed across Member States, and staffed by local experts who work in strong synergy and partnership with their national education authorities and networks.

-Currently ESA has established eight ESERO national offices which cover eleven ESA Member States: Belgium, Denmark, Ireland, Finland, Netherlands, Norway, Poland, Portugal, Romania, Sweden and UK.
+Currently ESA has established eight ESERO national offices which cover twelve ESA Member States: Belgium, Czech Republic, Denmark, Ireland, Finland, Netherlands, Norway, Poland, Portugal, Romania, Sweden and UK.

 ESERO Belgium: based at the Planetarium of the Royal Observatory of Belgium in Brussels, it is co-funded by ESA and the Royal Planetarium of Brussels.
 It is operated in partnership with Direction Générale de l’Enseignement Obligatoire (DGEO) and the Flemish Education Administration.